anu0012/awesome-computer-science-opportunities/README.md

 * [Hackevents](https://hackevents.co/hackathons) - Hackathons search engine.
 * [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge) - The challenge is a chance for students to conduct research or analysis on our data and share their discoveries with Yelp.
 * [hack.summit()](https://www.crowdcast.io/hack_summit) - Virtual conference where you can learn from the world's most renowned programmers.
+* [Major League Hacking Event Page](https://mlh.io/) - A list of a ton of events that are sponsored by the official hackathon league

 ## General Opportunities